 TIE DYE FABRIC DESIGN WORKSHOPS - These workshops explore an ancient art form still practiced throughout the continent of Africa.
 The use of clothing purchased in Africa for demonstration of techniques to be learned provides an additional dimension of education involving the participants in modeling while learning about clothing of African Cultures.
 Each student will have an opportunity to design their own T-shirt/fabric using squeeze bottle and string tie techniques.
-The uniqueness of each participant's finished project provides an avenue for promoting pride, creativity, and self-worth. (personal 100% prewash cotton T-shirt or cloth needed)
+The uniqueness of each participant's finished project provides an avenue for promoting pride, creativity, and self-worth as they produce their very own mater piece. (personal 100% pre-wash cotton t-shirt or cloth is needed)

-CALABASH - African gourds and their use including instruments of gourds leads to an introduction to Sekere making.
-(Beaded gourd instrument) This 2 hour work shop will get participants started.
-They will be show the finish and given instruction to continue at their own leisure.
+CALABASH - African gourds and their use including instruments of gourds leads to an introduction to Sekere (shay-kah-ray) making.
+(Beaded gourd instrument) This 2 hour workshop will get participants started.
+They will be shown the finish product, receive help initiating their own instrument and given instruction to continue at their own leisure.

 These workshops accompanied by live drumming are designed for either children or adults in levels from beginning to advance.
 The 1 1/2 hour session begins with a warm-up segment followed by basic lead-up techniques designed to assist the learning process for traditional West African dance styles of various ethnic groups.
 Many of the dance styles introduce participants to various phases of the culture such as celebrations, homage, rites of passage, harvesting, and courtship.